haimbilia/BuyHub/readme.txt

-    => 052142 - Same order showing multiple times when digital product having multiple links and multiple files => 052242 - social login icons changed from admin not reflecting on front end => 052110 - when otp is sent over email to buyer then in email> username is not populating
+    => 052142 - Same order showing multiple times when digital product having multiple links and multiple files => 052242 - social login icons changed from admin not reflecting on front end => 052110 - when otp is sent over email to buyer then in email> username is not populating => 052317	Request For Category- Seller dashboard when only one language activated

 Enhancements :
    => Make provision to made seller